Ferries to Sardinia

 Travel by ferry to Sardinia!
 Travelling to Sardinia couldn't be more relaxed than by ferry.
 This way you start your Sardinia holiday rested and without stress.

 You can choose from over 20 routes for your crossing to Sardinia.
-For example, ferries departs from mainland Italy from Genoa, Livorno, Piombino, Civitavecchia and Naples.
+Ferries from the Italian mainland depart from Genoa, Livorno, Piombino, Civitavecchia and Naples.
 There are also connections from Corsica (Bonifacio) and Sicily (Palermo).
 There are also direct connections with France (Marseille, Toulon) and Spain (Barcelona).
 Ports of arrival in Sardinia are: Porto Torres, Santa Teresa Gallura, Olbia, Arbatax and Cagliari.

 Search & Book Ferries to Sardinia